History of St. John's

 In 2011 St John's celebrated its 150th Anniversary with the then Bishop of Lichfield, Jonathan Gledhill, presiding at a special service to mark the occasion.

-Interestingly, part of the Parish is detached, being located some 14 miles away near Ilam, and bounded by Blore, Calton and Ilam Parishes
+Interestingly, part of the Parish of Croxden-with-Hollington (172 acres) is detached, being located some 11 miles away at Calton Green and bounded by Blore, Calton and Ilam Parishes.
+This was land left to the Parish by the Rev. John Ashton, a former vicar of Croxden, in October 1722.

 George Edmund Street - Architect